bnbullock/bnbullock/README.md

 - 👋 Hi, I’m Barnett Neil Bullock
 - 👀 I’m interested in ... learning Python, HTML/CSS/Javascript and visualization techniques
-- 🌱 I’m currently learning ...
-Data Analytics at the University of Toronto Bootcamp
+- 🌱 Graduate of ...
+Data Analytics Bootcamp at the University of Toronto
 - 💞️ I’m looking to collaborate on ... interesting Projects and learning opportunities
+- 🏒 Recreational Hockey coach
 - 📫 How to reach me ... bn_bullock@yahoo.com

 <!---